What is a central bank?

 Suppose inflation rises to 5% per year.
 The central bank decides to increase the interest rate from 2% to 4%.
 As a result, banks must pay more interest to borrow money from the central bank.
 They then raise their mortgage rates and lending rates for consumers.
 Borrowing becomes more expensive, people spend less and the economy cools down.
 This can gradually reduce inflation.

-Disclaimer: Investing involves risks.
+Disclaimer: Investing brings risks.
 Our analysts are not financial advisors.
-Always consult a professional advisor when making financial decisions.
-The information and tips provided on this website are based on the personal insights and experience of our analysts and are intended for educational purposes only.
+Always consult an advisor when making financial decisions.
+The information and tips provided on this website are based on our analysts' own insights and experiences.
+Therefore, they are for educational purposes only.